Michael Parsons (figure skater): 2015–16 season: World Junior silver and Junior Grand Prix Final bronze

-2016–17 season: World Junior champion and Junior Grand Prix Final gold
+2016–17 season: Undefeated season, World Junior champion and Junior Grand Prix Final gold

 Competing in their sixth JGP season, the Parsons were awarded gold in Yokohama, Japan and Dresden, Germany both times ahead of Russia's Shpilevaya/Smirnov.
 In December 2016, they competed at the JGP Final in Marseille, France; ranked second in the short and first in the free, they won the title by a margin of 0.63 over Loboda/Drozd.

 The next month, the Parsons won their first junior national title at the 2017 U.S. Championships, over 11 points clear of the field.
 The siblings would cap off their undefeated season by winning the 2017 World Junior Championships; similar to the 2016–17 JGP Final, the Parsons won the event overall after placing second in the short and first in the free, earning an even narrower victory of 0.56 ahead of Loboda/Drozd.
 The Parsons earned personal bests in their combined total and free dance scores on their fifth Junior Championships trip.